jwmccarthy/jwmccarthy.github.io/_posts/2024-07-23-intro-to-gumbo.md

 layout: post
 title: "Cooking Up RL (pt.
 1) - Intro to Gumbo"
 categories: RL, PyTorch, Optimization
-custom_excerpt: "Documenting interesting bits from the development process of Gumbo, my reinforcement learning framework."
+custom_excerpt: "An introduction to my blog series that will cover the development of my reinforcement learning framework called Gumbo."
 ---

 ### What Am I Even Doing?